-- o It is observed in the different learning tasks that teacher designs for different types of learners. - o It is seen in the extra efforts made by the teacher to support a learner outside class hour. - It is observed in the way learners feel empowered to request teacher to teach a topic in a different way as they do not understand it the way all other learners understand it. - O It refers to the manner in which the teacher consciously addresses the learner by his/her name without making references to other details of the learner's identity and also ensures that it is practiced by other learners too. - o It is reflected in the way the teacher uses a 'neutral language' when describing the low achievers in class.
-Neutral language refers to description of the learning task done by learners and the achievement in that learning task.
-It refers to the care taken by teacher/principal for not making any personal remarks viz. a viz. the manner in which the learning task has been accomplished.

-- o It is observed in the attentive listening to all types of learners by the teacher. - o It is observed in the manner in which the teacher ensures that all learners listen to what a particular learner wants to contribute in terms of ideas. - O It is captured by the tone (polite or impolite), the words (authoritative or democratic) used by the learners in communication of ideas and points of disagreements in discussions with classmates and teacher. - It is also captured by the tone (polite or impolite), the words (authoritative or democratic) used by teachers in interacting with learners. - It is observed in the care taken to given orientation and exposure to all learners about the different learning resources, learning sites and facilities available for them. - O It is observed in the care taken by principal to ensure that all learners get opportunity to learn with the teachers considered 'expert' and 'the best' in their school.
-It is captured in the way different teachers are assigned different subjects and different standards to teach each year. - O It is observed in the manner in which different divisions of a particular standard/grade are made.
-Equality is seen in mixed ability grouping for divisions and its absence is seen in grouping based on achievement only. - O It is observed in the manner in which different divisions of a standard are identified.
-Any identification which denotes ascending or descending order connotes inequality viz.
-'A division' may unknowing connote the best division while names of flowers, for example, may not connote any ascending or descending order. - o It can be observed in creating opportunities of mass participation by all types of learners in school functions.
+- It is observed in the different learning tasks that teacher designs for different types of learners. - It is seen in the extra efforts made by the teacher to support a learner outside class hour. - It is observed in the way learners feel empowered to request teacher to teach a topic in a different way as they do not understand it the way all other learners understand it. - It refers to the manner in which the teacher consciously addresses the learner by his/her name without making references to other details of the learner's identity and also ensures that it is practiced by other learners too. - It is reflected in the way the teacher uses a neutral language when describing the low achievers in class. - It is observed in the attentive listening to all types of learners by the teacher. - It is observed in the manner in which the teacher ensures that all learners listen to what a particular learner wants to contribute in terms of ideas. - It is captured by the tone (polite or impolite), the words (authoritative or democratic) used by the learners in communication of ideas and points of disagreements in discussions with classmates and teacher. - It is also captured by the tone (polite or impolite), the words (authoritative or democratic) used by teachers in interacting with learners. - It can be observed in creating opportunities of mass participation by all types of learners in school functions.